RadicalxChange/www/src/site/wiki/community-exchange.md

 **Recruitment Design**

-- Panelists were recruited through the mailing list and Twitter reach of Civic Canopy, a Colorado-based nonprofit organization and partner on the project.
+- Panelists were recruited through the mailing list and Twitter reach of Civic Canopy.
 Each panelist was offered $100 for their participation.
 - From the pool of volunteers, a panel would be selected by lottery using [Panelot](​​https://panelot.org/), an open-source sortition tool, according to demographic quotas that would be proportional to the state-wide demographics recorded in the most recent census.
 - The target panel size was 35 Colorado residents.